omega0verride/PyQt-ColorPicker/README.md

-	centralColorWidget_size=55	   changes the size of the color widget inside the circle centralColorWidget_radius=20	   changes the border-radius of the color widget inside the circle centerColorWidget_isCircle=True    if True sets the central color widget as a circle and ignores the value of centralColorWidget_radius sliders=self.sliders		   is default, do not remove unless you remove all functoions associated with sliders
+	centralColorWidget_size=55	   changes the size of the color widget inside the circle centralColorWidget_radius=20	   changes the border-radius of the color widget inside the circle centerColorWidget_isCircle=True    if True sets the central color widget as a circle and ignores the value of centralColorWidget_radius change_alpha_channel=True          if True changes the central color widget alpha channel (opacity) based on the value of brightness slider sliders=self.sliders		   is default, do not remove unless you remove all functoions associated with sliders

 You can get the updated values outside the class like this